upenndigitalscholarship/dsfellows/intro-to-internet/intro-to-internet-play.md

 **Browser:** Got it.
 Wait!
 It says here that I need a couple of other files -- would you run and grab these css and javascript files for me
 **Computer:** Yep.
 I’ll see what I can do.
 I’ll assume they’re on the computer I just came from, unless they say otherwise in the address.
 What's the address on those?

 **Browser:** Ok.
 I need 2.
-This one says "https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css" In the folder you just came from, there should be a folder called "css."
-In there, it says I need a file called "main.css" Can you run and grab that?
+Can you run and grab those?

 **Agent:** No problem at all.

 *[begins trip over again - brings back css file]*

-Here it is!
+Here they are!

 **Browser:** Great!
 In that mini-millisecond I started loading the page, but now I'll make it look nice. *[continues loading page]* Got it all!
 Thanks!!
 **Internet:** Any time, friend!